lgraubner/gatsby-plugin-fathom/README.md

 import { useGoal } from 'gatsby-plugin-fathom'

 export default function Foo() {
-  // use can pass true as the 2nd param in order to console log the tracked goal's ID
+  // use can pass true as the 3rd param in order to console log the tracked goal's ID
-  // useful for debugging in development const handleGoal = useGoal('GOAL-ID')
+  // useful for debugging in development const handleGoal = useGoal('GOAL-ID', 0)

   return (
     <button onClick={handleGoal}>Click me</button>